 We cannot assure you that we will receive final marketing approval for YUTREPIA.
 The FDA or comparable regulatory authorities in other countries may delay, limit or deny final approval of our product candidate for various reasons.
 For example, such authorities may disagree with the design, scope or implementation of our clinical trials, or with our interpretation of data from our preclinical studies or clinical trials.
 Further, there are numerous FDA personnel assigned to review different aspects of an NDA, and uncertainties can be presented by their ability to exercise judgment and discretion during the review process.
 During the course of review prior to final approval, the FDA may request or require additional preclinical, clinical, chemistry, manufacturing, and control (CMC) or other data and information, and the development and information may be time-consuming and expensive.
 Status as a combination product, as is the case for YUTREPIA, may complicate or delay the FDA review process.
 Product candidates that the FDA deems to be combination products, such as YUTREPIA, or that otherwise rely on innovative drug delivery systems, may face additional challenges, risks and delays in the product development and regulatory approval process.
 Additionally, the FDA could delay approval of YUTREPIA even if approvable after completing its review.
-For example, if a competing product comprised of an inhaled dry-powder formulation of treprostinil, such as Tyvaso DPI, is approved by FDA before YUTREPIA is approved, then there is a possibility that the FDA could grant three years of market exclusivity to the competitor that could delay the final approval of YUTREPIA until said exclusivity expires.
+For example, if a competing product comprised of an inhaled dry-powder formulation of treprostinil, such as Tyvaso DPI, is granted three years of market exclusivity, that could delay the final approval of YUTREPIA until said exclusivity expires.
 Moreover, the applicable requirements for approval may differ from country to country.